Hiroreco/enreco-archive/recap-data/chapter1/day1/nodes/shiori-c1d1.md

 [Pretty nice view from here](#embed:https://www.youtube.com/live/KSaC99K4IF8?t=2992)

 It wasn't until she was forced into a 'cutscene' that she finally started to act.
-Her weapon, a [feather](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=3110), revealed its *Revelation*: it could shoot magical beams at enemies—though she preferred to say it "tickled them to death".
+Her weapon, a [feather](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=3110), revealed its *Revelation*: it could shoot magical beams at enemies—though she preferred to say it "tickled them to death."
 After the battle, she was sorted into the *Scarlet Wand* [guild](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=3347).

 As her journey began, Shiori embarked on quests with her guildmates, spending much of her time with her "goth" comrade Fauna, whom she affectionately called her wonderful majestic [green lady](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=4218).
 In return, Fauna referred to Shiori as her wonderful majestic Oreo.
-Their conversations meandered through topics like dentists and places like 'hot topics', a prime example of what some might call ["yapping"](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=4528).
+Their conversations meandered through topics like dentists and places like 'hot topics,' a prime example of what some might call ["yapping."](https://www.youtube.com/live/KSaC99K4IF8?feature=shared\&t=4528)

 Unlike the others, Shiori didn’t tackle the *Underworld Dungeon* on the first day, as she had other matters to attend to.
 Left alone with her thoughts, she began to question everything.
-She didn’t believe the town was real, suspecting it was part of a complex scheme to keep her memoryless because she was "too dangerous".
-Shiori didn’t trust the King—or, as she put it, "this suspicious place".
+She didn’t believe the town was real, suspecting it was part of a complex scheme to keep her memoryless because she was "too dangerous."
+Shiori didn’t trust the King—or, as she put it, "this suspicious place."
 Her skepticism ran deep, and her unpredictable mind continued to wander as her journey unfolded.

 [Conspiracy theories](#embed:https://www.youtube.com/live/KSaC99K4IF8?t=5588)